raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

 Think about how you want **your** sprite to move.
-For example, you might say "I want my sprite to move up and down the stage really slowly," or "I want my sprite to move quickly in a diagonal line."
+For example, you might want your sprite to move up and down the Stage really slowly, or for it to move quickly in a diagonal line.

 --- no-print ---